 Stability is best achieved through external mechanical support rather than ear canal friction.
 Wraparound titanium frames or silicone-coated ear hooks utilize the ear’s cartilage and the back of the head as anchor points.

-These materials maintain their coefficient of friction even when moisture levels rise, preventing displacement during the high-impact vertical oscillation of a 5k run.
+These materials maintain their coefficient of friction even when moisture levels rise, preventing displacement during the repetitive impact during long-distance marathon running.

 5. Are Open-Ear Earbuds OK in Light Rain?